History of the Canterbury-Bankstown Bulldogs: 2004 Premiers

 Finals newcomers the North Queensland Cowboys upset Canterbury 30–22 in the first week of the Finals.
 The Bulldogs powered past the Melbourne Storm 43–18 in the second week of the Finals.
 Three tries and five goals from Hazem El Masri saw the club topple 2003 Premiers Penrith 30–14 in the Preliminary Final.

-The Grand Final against the Sydney Roosters was always going to be a tense battle with neither club having much affection for the other.
-The team came from 13–6 down at halftime to triumph 16–13.
-This victory saw desperate Bulldogs defence absorb much punishment and keep the Roosters scoreless for the entire second half.
-It was a sweet result for the Canterbury side after enduring a number of nightmare seasons on and off the field.
-It showed the great character in the club and the values that can't be bought or manufactured.
-To defeat the Roosters made it even sweeter considering the rivalry and backgrounds of both clubs.
+The Grand Final against the Sydney Roosters was a tense battle between the clubs.
+The Bulldogs came back from 13–6 down at halftime to triumph 16–13.
+This victory saw the Bulldogs defense keep the Roosters scoreless for the entire second half.
+This victory was especially meaningful as the clubs were historically rivals.
 Matt Utai scored two tries with Hazem El Masri also scoring.
 Willie Mason was named Clive Churchill Medal Winner.
-Stand-in captain Andrew Ryan, who ultimately make the winning tackle, stopping Roosters forward Michael Crocker from scoring the final seconds of the match.
+Stand-in captain Andrew Ryan ultimately made the winning tackle, stopping Roosters forward Michael Crocker from scoring in the final seconds of the match.

 Warriors-bound club captain Steve Price missed the game due to injury sustained the week before in the semi-final victory against Penrith.
 Price's value and respect in the team was noticeable on Grand Final night when Ryan called up Price to hold the trophy and say a few words, whilst Johnathan Thurston gave Price his Grand Final ring.

 Following their Grand Final victory, the Canterbury side travelled to England to play in the 2005 World Club Challenge against Super League premiers, the Leeds Rhinos.
 The match was played on 4 February 2005 at Elland Road in front of 37,208 with the home team coming out winners in the end of a high-scoring match, with a final scoreline of 39–32.